thoughtfarmer/thoughtfarmer-dev-tools/custom_cards/README.md

 **Tip**: This command is part of `gulp deploy` and `gulp dev-deploy` which does a number of tasks.

+### `gulp install`

+This is a shortcut task that simply runs both `compile` and `create` tasks.
+It is the best way to quickly take new card code and deploy it as a new custom card on your ThoughtFarmer instance.

 ### `gulp compile`

 This is a shortcut task that simply runs both the `build` and `sass` tasks at once.
-Useful to run the first time before running `gulp create`.
+Useful to run the first time before running `gulp create` if you have not already run `gulp install`.

 ### `gulp create`